 Patty Pell, PhD

-Assistant Professor of Theology, Justice, and Social Advocacy
+Assistant Professor of Theology, Justice, and Advocacy and Executive Director of The Gospel Initiative

 Theology, Justice, and Social Advocacy